 What is “glamping”?

-Should I bring anything extra for the camping portion such as a sleeping mat, pillows, sleeping bags etc.?
+Should I bring anything extra for the camping portion, such as a sleeping mat, pillows, sleeping bags etc.?

-We’ll take care of the larger essentials including tents, cookware, portable toilet etc. However, you will need to organize the following smaller items: sleeping bag, sleeping bag liner and pillow.
+We’ll take care of the larger essentials, including tents, cookware, portable toilet etc. However, you will need to organize the following smaller items: a sleeping bag, sleeping bag liner and pillow.
 If you prefer, these items can be purchased and/or rented when you arrive in Cusco.
 Please speak to your local guide when you arrive if you’d like to purchase these items upon arrival.